 A sleepy pup has been put in with lambs and chickens for a late-morning nap and "training".
-Ideally, pups who are sleepy with full bellies will be less reactive toward all livestock.

-Some people say it isn't necessary for an LGDs to know any obedience training but if your dog knows the basics, such as sit, stay, wait, leave it, come here, it is indeed very handy for redirection or recalling your pup during livestock training.
+Some might say it isn't necessary for an LGDs to know any obedience training but if your dog knows the basics, such as sit, stay, wait, leave it, come here, it is indeed very handy for redirection or recalling your pup during livestock training.
 Read more about how to start your gampr with basic obedience training.

 5 months old gampr pup is letting her maternal instinct show, by allowing a baby goat to search for milk – and the gampr is gentle, kind, and nurturing